softwarefactory-project/sf-docs/docs/contributor/how_to_setup_sf_sandbox.rst

 Install Software Factory
 ........................

 The next step is to install Software Factory.
-We will add *hypervisor-oci* to the architecture file to enable containers in check and gating jobs:
+We will add *hypervisor-runc* to the architecture file to enable containers in check and gating jobs:

 Ensure the system is up to date before installing Software Factory: